sven-hash/docs/content/run-nym-nodes/validators.md

 ## Unjailing your validator

-If, for some reason, your validator gets jailed, you can fix it with the following command:
+If your validator gets jailed, you can fix it with the following command:

 ```shell
 nymd tx slashing unjail \